 }

 Each property name in the files object SHALL be the URI of a file examined by the tool.
 No two of these property names SHALL be equivalent as defined in §3.2.
 If the absolute location of the file is available, the URI SHOULD be an absolute URI; otherwise, the URI SHALL be a relative URI.

+To avoid ambiguity with region specifiers (§3.10.4), property names in the run.files property SHALL NOT end in a character sequence that matches the production for region specifier.

 Each property value in the files object SHALL be a file object (§3.15) which contains information about the file identified by the URI in the property name.